The Stable Homology of Congruence Subgroups: Partially Completed K -groups

 \section{Partially Completed \texorpdfstring{$K$}{K}-groups}

-Suppose that $F$ is an number field, and that $p = \p$ is a prime in $\OL_F$.
+Suppose that $F$ is an number field, and that $\p | p$ is a prime in $\OL_F$.
 Then one can apply the analysis above to the partially completed homology groups

 (More generally, one can do this for any set of primes dividing $p$.)
+The arguments of~\cite{CEA} show that these groups do not depend on~$N$ for sufficiently large~$N$ (and have a trivial action of~$\SL_N(\OL_{\p})$) and for such~$N$ we write~$\Htw_*(\SL,\p,\Z_p)$.
 Although we no longer have recourse to the Poitou--Tate sequence (which requires that $S$ contain all places above $p$), it turns out that these groups are even simpler to understand than the standard completed cohomology groups under the following favorable circumstances.
+In particular, we shall find contexts in which all the partially completed homology groups (beyond~$\Htw_0$) vanish identically.

 Let $F/\Q$ be an imaginary quadratic field.
 Suppose that $p$ splits in $F$, and let $v|p$ be a place above $p$.
-Let $\Gamma$ be the Galois group of the maximal pro-$p$ extension of $F(\zeta_p)$ over $F$ unramified outside the places $S$ above $p$.
+Let $\GammaG$ be the Galois group of the maximal pro-$p$ extension of $F(\zeta_p)$ over $F$ unramified outside the places $S$ above $p$.
 Let $D_v$ be the decomposition group at $v$.

 \begin{df} Let $p$ be a prime that splits in an imaginary quadratic field $F/\Q$.
 The prime $p$ is {\bf very regular\rm} if the map:

 is surjective for either $v|p$. \end{df}